scalabli/quo/docs/prompt.rst

 ``Syntax highlighting``
 -----------------------

-Adding syntax highlighting is as simple as adding a lexer.
-All of the `Pygments
-<http://pygments.org/>`_ lexers can be used after wrapping them in a
+Quo ships with an intuitive syntax highligher.
-:class:`~quo.lexers.PygmentsLexer`.
-It is also possible to create a custom lexer by implementing the :class:`~quo.lexers.Lexer` abstract base class.
+It is also possible to create a custom highligher by implementing the :class:`~quo.highlight.Lexer` abstract base class.

 .. code:: python